dmvandam/j1816/public/README.md

 ![All Photometry](04_all_photometry.png)

+Note 1: ASAS data has been separated by field (as each has varying offsets w.r.t. the other field).
+Note 2: not all the amateur observers mentioned are in the legend, and this is because data was only plotted for an observer if they provided more than 10 data points.

 ## Light Curve Analysis

 With this incredible stream of data it is possible to do significant analysis of the light curve.